helrond/songs/_posts/2024-12-20-what-a-fire.md

 You took in everything the world had to give
 With wonder and curiosity
-You had the radio on and the paper piled up
+The radio on and the papers piled up
-In search of history
+You went looking for history

 <div class="chorus">CHORUS</div>